aclemons/emailrelay/doc/reference.rst

     $ openssl req -x509 -noenc -subj "/CN=$USER" -newkey rsa:2048 -keyout emailrelay.pem  -out emailrelay.pem

-TLS performs encryption to prevent eavesdropping, but it does not necessarily do authentication to prevent man-in-the-middle attacks.
+TLS_ performs encryption to prevent eavesdropping, but it does not necessarily do authentication to prevent man-in-the-middle attacks.
 For full TLS authentication you must use private keys and X.509 certificates symmetrically on both ends, with TLS verification enabled in both directions.
 Refer to the documentation of all the *--server-tls...* and *--client-tls...* command-line options for more details.

-E-MailRelay can also make outgoing SMTP connections using TLS encryption where the whole SMTP dialog is encrypted from the start (\ *--client-tls-connection*\ ).
+E-MailRelay can also make outgoing SMTP_ connections using TLS encryption where the whole SMTP dialog is encrypted from the start (\ *--client-tls-connection*\ ).
 This is sometimes called SMTP-over-TLS or secure SMTP (smtps) or implicit TLS and it is normally used with port number 465.

-Similarly, when using *--server-tls-connection* the E-MailRelay server will expect all connections to be using TLS from the start, so the whole SMTP dialogue is encrypted, without the need for *STARTTLS*.
+Similarly, when using *--server-tls-connection* the E-MailRelay server will expect all connections to be using TLS_ from the start, so the whole SMTP dialogue is encrypted, without the need for *STARTTLS*.

+If E-MailRelay has been built with both MbedTLS and OpenSSL/LibreSSL libraries (as reported by *emailrelay --version --verbose*) then it will use OpenSSL/LibreSSL by default.
+To switch to MbedTLS use *--tls-config=mbedtls*.

 PAM authentication
 ==================
-E-MailRelay on Linux supports the use of PAM (Pluggable Authentication Modules) for authentication if it has been built with the *--with-pam* configure option.
+E-MailRelay on Linux supports the use of PAM_ (Pluggable Authentication Modules) for authentication if it has been built with the *--with-pam* configure option.

-PAM authentication can be used to authenticate SMTP and POP connections coming in from remote clients; it cannot be used by E-MailRelay to supply passwords when acting as an SMTP client.
+PAM authentication can be used to authenticate SMTP_ and POP_ connections coming in from remote clients; it cannot be used by E-MailRelay to supply passwords when acting as an SMTP client.